jdjakub/phd-thesis/appendix-masp-ref.md

 \hypertarget{masp-ref}{%
 \chapter{Masp Reference}\label{masp-ref}}

-The objective of *Masp* is to get all the benefits of a Lisp-like expression language in a way that is Aligned (Definition\ \ref{alignment}) with our map-based substrate (see Section\ \ref{bl-substrate-ref}).
+The objective of *Masp* is to get all the benefits of a Lisp-like expression language in a way that is Aligned (Force\ \ref{alignment}) with our map-based substrate (see Appendix\ \ref{bl-substrate-ref}).
 We want to preserve the dynamic, functional, and metaprogramming facilities of Lisp, while leaving behind the reliance on positional parameters and making full use of map affordances.

 Lisp is built around the "linked list" data structure as implemented by "cons" cells.
 Expressions to be evaluated take the form of lists.
 However, lists can also represent "data" lists that are not meant to be evaluated.
 Similarly, Masp includes both "data" maps and maps representing an expression to evaluate.
 Accordingly, we will divide our description of Masp into *State* and *Change*.